IVC Filter Complications Attorney

 IVC filter litigation may involve allegations against the device manufacturers for claims such as design defects, manufacturing defects, breach of implied warranty, negligent misrepresentation, failure to warn of the known IVC filter risks, and/or wrongful death.

 If you or a loved one suffered injuries from a blood clot filter, you may have a legal claim.
-Contact the products liability attorneys at McDonald Worley for a free case evaluation.
+Contact the product liability attorneys at McDonald Worley for a free case evaluation.

 Our attorneys are experienced at investigating claims against IVC filter manufacturers and will help you determine whether filing an IVC filter lawsuit is right for you.
 IVC filter litigation allows the injured parties to seek compensation for their injuries.